PattyHarris/FullStackWebDevelopment/Bootstrap/Readme-Bootstrap.md

 4. Replace the brand text - "Navbar" with "SKATE".
 Replace the "Features" text with "Videos".
 Replace "Pricing" with "Photos".

-5. Dropdown Link: Replace the href with a deadlink (bootstrap alpha - not needed for beta).
+5. Dropdown Link: Replace the href with a dead link (bootstrap alpha - not needed for beta).
 Replace "Dropdown link" with "Swag".
 Replace the action text with "Pants", "Shirts", and "Apparel".

 6. The "Home" has an "item active" class which means that it's highlighted.
 It also has a "sr-only" class is a screen reader class - this hides all elements except on screen reader devices.
 See the online documentation for more details.